eliascotto/fmlisp/README.md

 - Proc Macro to define Rust functions as plugins and load them into FMLisp at the startup
 - Add support for keyword arguments
 - Start UI with GPUI
+- Add line,column numbers to Reader output and to Eval error messages
 - Add ns exploring REPL functions as `ns-intern` (in a REPL namespace?)
 - Better error messages with problem printing, line numbers and guide to fix
 - Function arguments with types as Rust